Container Gardening for Beginners – How to Start a Container Garden

 Size selection by plant vigor

 Match pot volume to the plant’s growth habit.
-Compact herbs tolerate small quarters; fruiting crops need more depth and mass for root run and moisture buffering.
+Compact herbs tolerate smaller quarters; fruiting crops need more depth and mass for root run and moisture buffering.
+If plants wilt by midday and the top third dries within hours, upsize one class.

 Do container gardens need drainage?

 Yes.
 Every outdoor container needs open drainage holes so excess water exits and fresh air can re-enter the root zone after watering.
+Aim for several holes rather than one large slot.

-Aim for multiple holes rather than one large slot.
-Cover holes with a square of mesh or a shard set flat to stop media loss without blocking flow.
-Use saucers only to protect surfaces; empty them after each watering to prevent saturated roots.
+Cover holes with a square of mesh or a shard set flat to slow media loss without blocking flow.
+Use saucers only to protect surfaces; empty them after watering or rain so roots do not sit in a saturated zone.

 When to use self watering planters